jeyabalaji711/Owll/README.md

-_OWL is a command-line tool designed to analyze AndroidManifest.xml files.
+_**OWLL** is a command-line tool designed to analyze AndroidManifest.xml files.
 It helps developers and security researchers identify potential vulnerabilities and misconfigurations in Android applications._

 **Features**